-We pride ourselves on having strong transparent values at Plank, which is why we would like to share that we will be closing the agency on September 30th to honour survivors, their families, their communities, and commemorate the history of residential schools.
+We pride ourselves on having strong transparent values at Plank, which is why we would like to share that we are closing the agency on September 30th to honour survivors, their families, and their communities and commemorate the history of residential schools.

 September 30th: The National Day for Truth & Reconciliation